filecoin-project/filecoin-docs/docs/mine/lotus/miner-configuration.md

 Set the maximum cost you are willing to pay for onboarding **per** sector in `MaxPreCommitBatchGasFee.PerSector`/`MaxCommitBatchGasFee.PerSector` to avoid unexpected high costs.

-> Note: The current `MaxCommitBatchGasFee.PerSector` is enough for 6 proof aggregation, adjust respectively according to your operation. **If the value is too low, the message may wait in the mempool longer.
+> Note: The current `MaxCommitBatchGasFee.PerSector` is enough to aggregate proofs for 6 sectors.
+Adjust this respectively according to your operation. **If the value is too low, the message may wait in the mempool for a long while.
 If you don't have enough funds, the message will not be sent.**

 ## Addresses section